ekzhang/graphon/README.md

 Graphon is a very small project.
 It tries to be fast where possible, but the query planner is not going to be very advanced.
 It won't perfectly optimize every query out there.

-The author has never made a database before, so there will be bugs.
-Also, the on-disk format is unstable.
-We aim to be ACID, but we currently make no guarantees about consistency or durabillity because once again, there are likely bugs. **You may lose your data at any time.
-Do not use Graphon as a store for production data.**
+I made this database primarily out of personal interest, to experiment with algorithms, and to learn what goes into a modern database.
+There will be bugs.
+Also, the on-disk format is unstable. **Do not use Graphon as a store for production data.**

 ## Architecture